defano/wyldcard/README.md

 hide window 4
 ```

-Note that `button 1` refers to button _number_ one, whereas `button "1"` refers to the button named "1".
+Note that `button 1` refers to button _number_ one, whereas `button "1"` refers to the button _named_ "1".

 ### Part Names

 Every part has a name which can be edited by the user or changed via script.
-Parts do not need to have unique names, but be aware that when referring to a part by name the part with the lowest number will be assumed if there are multiple parts with the requested name.
+Parts do not need to have unique names, but be aware that when referring to a part by name the part with the lowest number will be assumed when there are multiple parts with the requested name.

 ```
 get the height of background button "My Neat Button" put "2 * 2 = 4" after card field "Math" of the first card
 ```

-### Menus
+## Menus

 HyperTalk can control the menus that appear in the menu bar and determine their behavior.
 Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
 Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.
 (A stack script could, however, use an `on openStack` or `on resumeStack` handler to configure the menu to a desired state.)

-Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID or a part number.
+Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID.

 The list of menus appearing in the menu bar is retrievable via `the menus` function.
 For example, `if the menus contains "Edit" then delete menu "Edit"`

-#### Referring to menus
+### Referring to menus

 A menu or menu item can be addressed by name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
 When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using a hyphen character, `-`, to denote a separator).
 When referring to a menu item, the value of the item is its name (i.e., `"Undo" menuItem of menu "Edit"` yields `Undo`).